adammwilson/SpatialAnalysisTutorials/climate/RCM/README.md

 ## Instructions
 ------------
 ### Global Climate Model Output

-Download mean annual temperature and precipitation from the INGRID site:
+Download mean annual temperature and precipitation from the [IRI/LDEO site](http://iridl.ldeo.columbia.edu/)

+The IRI Data library provides convenient access to a variety of data sets especially climate and remotely sensed.
+It has unusual flexibility in asking for *server side* processing of datasets.
+This means you can ask for spatial or temporal subsets or even do some calculations with the data before you download it.
+For more information, [check out their tutorials](http://iridl.ldeo.columbia.edu/dochelp/Tutorial/).

+#### Future Climate data

+* Open the [IRI/LDEO website](http://iridl.ldeo.columbia.edu/) in a browser
-* From the IRI/LDEO website: http://iridl.ldeo.columbia.edu/, click on the “expert” button on the left-hand side of the screen.
+* Click on the “expert” button on the left-hand column of the screen
-* For future monthly data for precip and temperature copy and paste the following script for the GFDL CM2.0 sresA2 run (2038-2070) into the expert box and click “OK”:
+* Paste the following code, which specifies the GFDL CM2.0 sresA2 run (2038-2070), into the expert box and click “OK”:

 ```
 expert